FINSYNC Services partner PeachBPO’s Michael Howard shared some insights into cash flow management that your business would be wise to review.

 Cash management sounds like something that is left to folks with degrees in finance and accounting.
 Truth be told, at some point a higher-level skill set is needed to optimize and advance cash management practices within an organization.
 However, basic practices in cash management can be done with the mathematical education that a 3rd grader receives.
 The concepts are generally practical and with effort and practice can be well understood.
 So why do companies suffer so frequently from poor cash flow management?

-Well, there is not one answer.
-Some businesses do not know how to effectively do cash management.
-Others do but have taken their eyes off cash flow because their attention has been pulled in several directions at once.
+Some businesses do not know how to effectively perform cash management.
+Others do but have taken their eyes off the cash flow because their attention has been pulled in several directions at once.
 Often lack of foresight can leave one’s cash position in a place that is insufficient to meet the demands of future business operations.
-And of course, there is something to be said for bad luck; however, even luck can be heavily mitigated against with proper cash management, insurance, and clear processes.
-This leads us to some good news.
+There is something to be said for bad luck; however, even luck can be heavily mitigated with proper cash management, insurance, and clear processes.

-There are tools and resources available to all sizes of business to help them stay on top of cash management.
+Fortunately, there are tools and resources available to businesses to help you improve cash flow management.
 In the rest of this post, we will cover some high-level facets of cash management and discuss solutions you can utilize to ensure you can efficiently and effectively have this part of your management responsibilities in order.

 Having your finger on the pulse for the money ins and outs is important.
-Accounts receivable, accounts payable, daily sales, monthly and annual business cycles, salaries of employees, material procurement, operating expenses, and taxes: all these things are related to payment or receiving of cash.
-Getting a sense for these things will help you understand how much you need at any given time.
+Accounts receivable, accounts payable, daily sales, monthly and annual business cycles, salaries of employees, material procurement, taxes, and working capital, and other operating expenses.
+These are all related to payment or receiving of cash.
+Getting a sense of these things will help you understand how much you need at any given time.

 As the manager of your business, you are the air traffic controller of the cash coming in and going out.
 Be intimately familiar with the obligations of your company, the timeliness of your customers’ payments, and understand how possibilities may impact your cash positions.